A Great Idea

 Maximum size on record: 9.5 lbs and 24" long

-Of all the numbers above, the most important above are Best Breeding Temp and Best Breeding PH.
-If your water chemistry is right and these 2 numbers are
+Of all the numbers above, the most important for breeding tilapia are Best Breeding Temp and Best Breeding pH.
+If your water chemistry is right and these 2 numbers are right, then your Tilapia will produce an abundance of healthy fry.
+The pH seems to me to be the trigger that will get your fish producing so keep it at 8.0.

-When you get your breeding colony established, it won't take long for them to start breeding.
+When you get your breeding colony established, it won't take long

-Well, within a few days two females had eggs and by the end of the week all five females had eggs.
-The
+Well, within a few days two females had eggs and by the end of

-picture to your right is of the first five females in the breeder colony, all of which are carrying eggs.
+first five females in my breeding colony, all of which are carrying

-Between them there are about 4000 babies.
+eggs.
+Between them there are about 4000 fry.

+Now you need to take care of the new tilapia fry.
+I started with a 20 gal tank and was quickly out of room, so I added 2-10 gal tanks.
 At this writing, I have 2 - 55 gal tanks, 2-29 gal tanks, a 33 gal long, a 25 gal, and 2 - 10 gal tanks.
 I also have 3 IBC totes that have been cut down to about 150 gallons each and plumbed together in a system that contains about 600 gallons.
-You would think this would be enough, but I NEED MORE SPACE!!!
+You would think this would be enough, but nope, I NEED MORE SPACE!!!

-Anyway, put your babies in your fry tank.
-Up to 500 babies will do well in a ten gallon tank.
-Once your breeders grow larger, the number of fry they have will increase.
+Anyway, put your newly hatched tilapia into your fry tank.
+Up to 500 fry will do well in a ten gallon tank.
+Once your breeding tilapia grow larger, the number of fry they have will increase.
 I have one 8 inch female whose last 2 broods were 1130 and 1406 fry.
 Now, the fry can't stay in that 10 gallon tank for long, they will have to be moved to a larger container at about a half an inch.
-The fry will not start to forage for food for a couple of days after you harvest them, so on day 3 I start to feed the new babies.
+You will need to feed algae discs to your tilapia fry.
+Ultimately you will need 4 ounces of algae discs for every 100 tilapia, but for now just drop in 1 or 2 algae discs and let them nibble on it until it's gone.
+Do not use algae discs intended for saltwater fish.
+Brands like Hikari contain salt that will kill your tilapia fry.
+I use the Zeigler's algae discs that Lakeway Tilapia sells.
 They will grow very quickly.
-I feed the babies about 10 times a day and I take care of the water in the fry tanks about every other day.
+I feed the fry 2 times a day and I take care of the water in the fry tanks about every other day.
 All you need in the fry tank is a small heater, and a sponge filter with an air hose.
 They don't create a lot of waste, but in a small tank the water can get fouled very quickly so watch them closely.
+I like to give them the best start they can get.
+Again, proper temperature, proper water chemistry and quality food will insure that your fish get a great start in life and will dictate their health as they grow to full size.

 Now don't let all the talk about water quality and water chemistry make you too nervous.
 I have had my problems with all of these things at one time or another in every aquarium and even what I call the big system.
 These little fish are VERY TOUGH!!!
-They find a way to survive and I have been very lucky because I have not killed any tank full of fish yet.
+They find a way to survive and I have been very lucky because I have not killed any tankfulls of fish yet.
 But it is hard work to keep up with everything and you need to be detail oriented and keep good records and you will be successful.......I am 60 years old and had an accident that took my left leg about 7 years ago and I know that if I can do it, then you can too.

 Winter Update - A Word about Winter Water Heating